kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 #### Init Containers

-The current implementation sets up the pod-level cgroup using the requests and limits assigned to the sidecar containers only.
+The current implementation (before this proposal) sets up the pod-level cgroup using the maximum between the sum of all the sidecars or the biggest limit for any single Init container.

-This means that currently there is a potential issue here for this feature; if an init container defines a limit which is larger than the sum of the limits of all of the sidecar containers, then the pod-level cgroup will have a larger limit than required by the sidecars.

-In order to fix this issue, the pod-level cgroup must be created with the init container limit for the duration of the init container execution, but must then be updated to use the sidecar limit before the sidecars are actually executed.
+There are a few options:
+1. Limit the pod-level cgroup only after the `InitContainers` have successfully terminated
+1. Require the pod-level cgroup (if it exists) to apply to the `InitContainers` as well.
+1. Allow specifying pod-level restrictions separately for Init containers and sidecars.

+Since init containers run sequentially, there is no requirement to share resources with any other container.
+Therefore the first option is the best - the pod-level cgroup should be restricted only after all of the init containers have finished running.

 #### NUMA architectures